 The crust is made from a combination of crushed gingersnap cookies, brown sugar, butter, and walnuts.
 Sorry, Graham Crackers, but there’s a new favorite crust in town!

 The cranberry filling is wonderfully thick and glossy, thanks to a combination of pureed cranberries, sugar, egg yolks, and lemon juice.

 Together, they make a sensational tart that’s perfect for the holidays.

-Chocolate, salted caramel, and peanuts join forces to make this insanely decadent tart!
+Between the chocolate, salted caramel, and nuts, this insanely decadent tart is one of my favorite peanut recipes ever!
 This is every sweet tooth’s dream dessert.